 -

-1 medium seedless watermelon
+1 small seedless watermelon

 -

-1 cup Greek yogurt
+1 cup plain Greek yogurt

 -